Best used small cars

 You'll find many of the cars in our list for sale among the Approved Used programmes offered by their respective dealers, and they're all popular choices for independent used car dealers to keep in stock as well.

-The Ford Fiesta won our esteemed Car of the Year accolade, because it excels in almost every department.
+The Ford Fiesta has been a bestseller in the UK for several years and excels in almost every department.
 It’s well-equipped, great to drive, spacious, stylish and reliable, and it’s rightfully the default choice in the small hatch class.
 The Fiesta is an ideal car for first-time drivers, older people and everyone in-between.

-Now, after being on sale for a couple of years, you can pick up a Zetec model with sat nav (an optional extra), Apple CarPlay and cruise control for almost half the price of a current entry-level model.
+Now that the latest generation Fiesta has been on sale for a few years, you can pick up a Zetec model with sat nav (an optional extra), Apple CarPlay and cruise control for almost half the price of a current entry-level model.
 You can enjoy a multi-award winning car, and get a great deal seeing as you won’t suffer the heavy initial depreciation.
 With the biggest network of dealerships in the UK and cheap servicing, the Fiesta makes a great used buy.

 See the latest prices for used Ford Fiesta models on our sister site Buyacar.